Nadar Mahajana Sangam

-Nadar Mahajana Sangam was first established, due to the efforts of T. Ratnasamy Nadar, in 1910.
+Nadar Mahajana Sangam was an organization established, due to the efforts of T. Ratnasamy Nadar, in 1910.
+It was open to any Nadar male of any subcaste or religion.
+The general purpose of the association was to uplift the Nadar community.
+Rattinasami Nadar's uncle, V. Ponnusami Nadar, was elected the first president of the association.

 There are several schools and colleges under the control of Nadar Mahajana Sangam.

-Rattinasami Nadar's uncle, V. Ponnusami Nadar, was elected to become the first president of the association, Nadar Mahajana Sangam.
-The association was open to any Nadar male of any subcaste or religion.
-The general purpose of the association was to uplift the entire Nadar community.

 Formation of Nadar Bank

 The thought of establishing a bank under the guidance of the able Nadar business community was mooted out in the Anniversary of Nadar Mahajana Sangam held at Tuticorin in 1920.
 The proposal was effected soon.
 The bank was opened by Shri.
 T. V. Balagurusamy Nadar, the then President of Nadar Mahajana Sangam and the bank threw open its door to the public on November 11, 1921 at 9 a.m. in Ana Mavanna Building at South Raja Street, Tuticorin.